mia-platform/documentation/docs/runtime_suite/mongo2kafka.md

 ---
 ## What is MongoStream2Kafka

-Using this architectural solution, the Custom microservice, that writes on Mongo, queues the correct changes on Kafka.
+Using this architectural solution, the microservice, that writes on Mongo, queues the correct changes on Kafka.
 MongoStream2Kafka has several advantages:

 * It’s a simple and easy to use component since it can be efficient in limited budget and time situations.